smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 When Continuous Integration is working well it stays green.
 The entire team supports keeping the build passing and anything that goes wrong is fixed immediately or reverted.
 If the code does not compile, it is fixed right away.
 If a test breaks, it is fixed right away.
-Developers can trust that everything works as expected and problems are addressed quickly.
+Developers can trust everything works as expected and problems are addressed quickly.
 Failing tests do not belong in Continuous Integration and break the normal work flow.

-There might be bigger problems at play if you find your code has tests that always break.
 Who is accountable for fixing tests when they break?
 For our team it is the developer who committed the code.
 If finding who is responsible is not clear then no one involved will feel accountable for getting the tests back to normal.
 It might be that the team does not feel empower to spend time on improving the code or fixing the tests.
-This is a short sighted strategy that will ultimately result in hard to maintain code base where every change feels impossible.
+This is a short sighted strategy which will ultimately result in hard to maintain code base where every change feels impossible.
 You can break this cycle and take the solution into your own hands by holding yourself accountable and doing whatever it takes to fix the tests.